Workshop black white foto.

 Carmen Gray is a Berlin-based film critic, journalist and programmer from New Zealand.
 She has written for publications including The New York Times, The Guardian, The Observer and Sight & Sound, and works internationally as a curator, selector and mentor.
 With many years of experience leading critics’ workshops, she supports emerging writers in developing their analytical voice and critical practice.

-Festival Center: Lounge 19
+Festival Centre: Lounge 19

 Eichhornstraße 3